 Every county has its restaurants and pubs specialising in excellent local produce cooked with care and sophistication.

-So you might opt for organic scrambled egg and smoked salmon from Chapter One in Dublin city, Connemara air-dried lamb in Loam in Galway, or pesto-stuffed chicken breasts with roast vegetables at McNean House in Blacklion, Co.
+So you might opt for organic scrambled egg and smoked salmon from Chapter One in Dublin city, Connemara lamb rump in Ean in Galway, or pesto-stuffed chicken breasts with roast vegetables at MacNean House in Blacklion, Co.
 Cavan.

 You may even choose to sample some traditional Irish cuisine at a pub famed for being the ‘highest in Ireland’.